With the help of a priest, we search for a new class of east European addicts who steal for heroin in Madrid’s Cañada Real

-These are drug addicts who collect here every day, waiting for a car - called a cunda - to take them from the centre of Madrid to the outskirts, where there is a 16 km stretch of road called Cañada Real, a former trail for cow-herders to move cattle between pastures.
+These are drug addicts who collect here every day, waiting for a car - called a cunda - to take them from the centre of Madrid to the outskirts, where there is a 16 km stretch of road called Cañada Real, a former trail for cow-herders.
 In the last two decades, this thoroughfare has seen a boom in shanty-huts and squatters.
 Every day, users travel by taxi from Madrid to the zone to inject or smoke heroin, before returning to the capital.
 The cundero - the driver - wants to fill up his cab with as many junkies as he can, so will not move until his car is full.

 We approach the users on the bench, and mention we are from the press.
 They scream out, stand up and, as a group, race to our side.
 As we turn to them, they back off, as though we have the power to hurt them with our gaze.

 Another man in his 50s, in tattered denim, round glasses and a knotted green necktie ambles up to us.
 His name is Luis.

 “They are scared you have hidden cameras,” he says.
 “This whole place…” he gestures around the shops, along the glass entrance to the Metro, and to our jackets and shirts, “... was fitted with hidden cameras.”

 Luis explains that he was also a former journalist, but no longer.
 Now he smokes heroin.

 “It’s five Euro,” he says.
 “You can find out about it on the Internet.”

 What about Romanians?
 Are they coming here now?